 Be among colleagues who are driven by our passion, our people and a culture of innovation.
 We value courage, curiosity, collaboration, and a passion for learning.
 We encourage disruptive thinking where failure is an opportunity to learn – having the freedom to take risks without fear of failure.

-Imfinzi and tremelimumab with chemotherapy demonstrated overall survival benefit in POSEIDON trial for 1st-line Stage IV non-small cell lung cancer
+Imfinzi and tremelimumab with chemotherapy improved progression-free survival by 28% and overall survival by 23% in 1st-line Stage IV non-small cell lung cancer vs. chemotherapy

 Veeva ID: Z4-34100